 Georges and Anne are an octogenarian couple.
 They are cultivated, retired music teachers.
 Their daughter, also a musician, lives in Britain with her family.
 One day, Anne has a stroke, and the couple's bond of love is severely tested.

 In a Russian coastal town, Kolya is forced to fight the corrupt mayor when he is told that his house will be demolished.
 He recruits a lawyer friend to help, but the man's arrival brings further misfortune for Kolya and his family.

-Sandra, a young Belgian mother, discovers that her workmates have opted for a significant pay bonus, in exchange for her dismissal.
-She has only one weekend to convince her colleagues to give up their bonuses so that she can keep her job.
+Liège, Belgium.
+Sandra is a factory worker who discovers that her workmates have opted for a EUR1,000 bonus in exchange for her dismissal.
+She has only a weekend to convince her colleagues to give up their bonuses in order to keep her job.

 Poland, 1962.
 Anna, an orphan brought up by nuns in the convent, is a novice.
 She has to see Wanda, the only living relative, before she takes her vows.
 Wanda tells Anna about her Jewish roots.
 Both women start a journey not only to find their family's tragic story, but to see who they really are and where they belong.
 They question what they used to believe in.Written by

 See more »

 17 of 20 people found this review helpful.

 Was this review helpful to you?